Fire Extinguisher Service, Sales & Training

 Training should create better judgment, not false confidence

-Fire extinguisher training is not just teaching someone to squeeze a handle.
-Good training helps people understand when they should not engage, what type of extinguisher fits what hazard, how to maintain a safe exit path, how quickly an extinguisher can be depleted, and what to do after a unit is discharged.
-It also helps customers stop treating extinguishers like generic safety décor.
+Good extinguisher training is not just teaching someone to squeeze a handle.
+It helps people understand when they should not engage, what type of extinguisher fits what hazard, how to maintain a safe exit path, how quickly a unit can be depleted, and what to do after a discharge.

 What good extinguisher training should teach